churchill-lab/gbrs/README.rst

 Overview
 --------

-A suite of tools for Genome Reconstruction and Allele Specific Expression Quantification
+GBRS is a suite of tools for reconstructing genomes without resorting to genotype data and ASE Quantification

-* Free software: ISC license
+* Free software: GPLv3 license
 * Documentation: https://gbrs.readthedocs.org.